Composite Materials Module

 Incorporate nonlinear material models in a layered composite.

-A closeup view of a laminate composite model showing the initial and optimized layup.
+A close-up view of a laminate composite model showing the initial and optimized layup.

-Composite Optimization3
+Composite Optimization2

 Optimize composite layups, ply thicknesses, fiber orientations, and material properties.